Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 - Editing any proposal or poll text is only allowed in the first 5 minutes after publishing the text.
 The forum settings block further editing of posts.
 - If the proposal submitter becomes aware of an error in the text after these initial 5 minutes, he can request that the post gets removed by a moderator by posting a public comment with this request and tagging the @Governance_moderator group under the topic.
 - Resubmittal of a corrected proposal version in phase 2 is only possible on the next proposal round (The first or 3rd Monday of a month) and after a moderator approves the corrected post.
-- Accepted phase 2 polls will be announced by the official [Shimmer Governance Twitter account](https://twitter.com/ShimmerGov) and reposted by the Shimmer network main account run by the IF.
+- Accepted phase 2 polls will be announced by the official [Shimmer Governance Twitter account](https://twitter.com/ShimmerGov) and reposted by the Shimmer network main account (@shimmernet) run by the IF.

 ##### Requirements to win a phase 2 poll in the forum and qualify to process to phase 3